-“May God answer you in a day of distress; may the name of Jacob’s God fortify you” (Ps.
-20:2).
+“May God answer you in a day of distress; may the name of Jacob’s God fortify you” (Psalms 20:2).

-The Sages taught that the verse mentions Jacob because “The owner of a beam should grasp it by its thickest part” (Berachot 64a).
-But this statement is unclear.
-What does how to hold an unwieldy piece of wood have to do with Jacob and prayer in times of trouble?
+The Sages explained that Jacob is specifically mentioned because “The owner of a beam should grasp the beam by its thickest part” (Berachot 64a).
+But this statement is puzzling.
+What does advice on how to hold an unwieldy piece of wood have to do with prayer in times of trouble?

-Rav Kook wrote that each of the Avot had his own path in serving God.
-Abraham strived to teach the entire world about God.
-The name ‘Abraham’ means ‘the father of many nations.’
-His service was embodied by a Mountain — ‘On God’s Mountain, [God] will be seen.’
-The Mountain indicates an open place, inviting all people to approach.
+Rav Kook wrote that each of the Avot had his own spiritual path in serving God.
+Abraham strived to teach the entire world about the One God.
+The name “Abraham” means “the father of many nations.”
+His service was embodied by the image of a Mountain.
+“On God’s Mountain, [God] will be seen.”
+The Mountain indicates an open, accessible place, inviting all people to approach.

-The metaphor for Isaac’s service of God was a Field — ‘Isaac went out to meditate in the Field.’
-The Field also indicates an open place without boundaries and divisions.
+The metaphor for Isaac’s service of God was a Field.
+“Isaac went out to meditate in the Field.”
+Like the Mountain, the Field indicates an open place, without boundaries and divisions.

 We may draw close to God in two ways.
 The first path is to approach God through the universal ideals that connect every human soul to its Maker.
-This path may be referred to as calling in the ‘name of the God of Abraham and Isaac.’
-(A ‘name’ indicates the way we relate to others.)
-This is a universal path by which all peoples can relate to God.
-It is like the Mountain and the Field, the spiritual paths of Abraham and Isaac that are accessible to all.
+We may refer to this path as calling in the “name of the God of Abraham and Isaac.”
+This is a universal path by which all peoples relate to God.
+It is the Mountain and the Field, the spiritual paths of Abraham and Isaac, accessible to all.

-The second path is to call ‘in the name of Jacob’s God.’
-This means that we base our connection to God on His special relationship to the Jewish people.
+The second path is to call “in the name of Jacob’s God.”
+This means to base our relationship to God on His special covenant with the Jewish people.

-The universal connection of every human soul to God is a real connection, but it is of a more intellectual nature.
-It lacks the warmth needed to fire up the emotions and attain closeness to God — a closeness that is particularly needed in times of trouble.
-Unlike the more dispassionate intellect, the awakening of feelings of love and awe will have a deeper impact on our actions, as our emotions are closer to our physical side.
+The universal connection of every human soul to God is a real connection, but it is of a more abstract nature.
+Rabbi Yehudah HaLevi termed this intellectual service as worshipping “the God of Aristotle.”
+It lacks the warmth needed to kindle the emotions and gain closeness to God — a sense of connection that is essential in times of trouble.
+Unlike the more dispassionate intellect, awakening our feelings of love and awe will have a greater impact on our actions, as our emotions are closer to our physical side.

-This advice is particular relevant during times of trouble, both personal and national.
-At such times, we should gather under the flag of the Jewish people, renew our dedication to Torah and mitzvot, and awaken those holy emotions and thoughts that are unique to Israel.
-With this effort, the national soul of Israel will gain strength and power, thus advancing the universal goal of uplifting the entire world.
+This advice is especially relevant during times of trouble, whether personal or communal.
+At such times, we should gather under the flag of the Jewish people, renew our dedication to Torah, and awaken the holy emotions and thoughts that are unique to Israel.
+With this effort, the national soul of Israel gains strength and power, thus advancing the universal goal of uplifting the entire world.